Who is the beneficiary of the race?

 10:50AM: Fast Movers Women’s Mile*

 Where does the race start/finish?

-The race starts at Kent Avenue and South 10 Street in Williamsburg, Brooklyn.
-The race finishes at North 8th Street and Kent Avenue in Williamsburg, Brooklyn.
+The race starts at Kent Avenue near South 10th Street in Williamsburg, Brooklyn.
+The race finishes near North 9th Street and Kent Avenue in Williamsburg, Brooklyn.

 Is this race course USATF Certified?

-The 2017 Brooklyn Mile course will be USATF certified.
+Yes, the Brooklyn Mile course is USATF certified.